 Nursing – to teach undergraduate and graduate nursing courses.
 Responsibilities include undergraduate or graduate classroom and/or clinical instruction using traditional/face to face, simulation, on-line and distance education strategies; some travel to clinical sites; evaluation of student performance; and communication with program coordinator.
 Contact: Dr. Joan Valas, Executive Director, at firstname.lastname@example.org.

 New Jersey Center for Science, Technology and Mathematics (NJCSTM)

-Living Systems II (Lab Only) – is the second part of the Living Systems/Biology unit.
+Living Systems II (Lab Only) – to teach the second part of the Living Systems/Biology unit.
 It introduces mechanisms of Darwinian evolution; taxonomy and survey of the living world; introduction to organismal biology; introduction to basic anatomy and physiology including nervous, reproductive, respiratory, cardiovascular and immune systems; basic virology; and ecology and aspects of ecosystem.

 Application Information for All Positions

 All positions require a Master’s degree in a related field and teaching experience unless otherwise indicated; candidates with an ABD, Ed.D., Ph.D. or other acceptable disciplinary doctorate are encouraged to apply.
-Please send cover letter (indicating availability for day and/or evening), resume, unofficial transcripts and contact information for three professional references to the individual at the email address above or mail to: Kean University, 1000 Morris Avenue, Union, NJ 07083.
+Please send cover letter (indicating availability for day and/or evening), resume, unofficial transcripts, and contact information for three professional references to the individual at the email address above or mail to: Kean University, 1000 Morris Avenue, Union, NJ 07083.
 Official transcripts for all degrees and three current letters of recommendation are required prior to the starting date of employment.

 Kean University is an Equal Opportunity/Affirmative Action/Veterans/Disability Employer